szymond44/NBA-over-under-model/README.md

 The strongest signals occur when both models agree on the outcome (e.g., both predict the over, or both predict the home team covers).

 ## Important Note
 This model relies purely on statistical trends and does not take daily roster changes (injuries/resting) into account directly.
-Always double-check the injury report—especially if the Vegas line looks "too good to be true."
+Always double-check the injury report especially if the Vegas line looks "too good to be true."

 ## Documentation
 For a deep dive into the math behind the elo calculations and model hyperparameters, please see [METHODOLOGY.md](METHODOLOGY.md).